 So as I mapped out our journey I spent a lot of time using Google Maps to determine the distance between destinations that we were considering and whether or not I needed to add an overnight stay with activities somewhere in between.
 This is where the overnight stay at a water park fits in!

-There is no doubt that a multi-week cross country road trip is going to be expensive.
-Gas, food, souvenirs, and activities for so many days is really going to add up (and it is important to take the time to carefully plan your expenses and make decisions to help you stick to your total vacation budget in advance!).
+There is no doubt that a multi-week cross-country road trip is going to be expensive.
+Gas, food, souvenirs, and activities for so many days are really going to add up (and it is important to take the time to carefully plan your expenses and make decisions to help you stick to your total vacation budget in advance!).